mesozoic/gmail-yaml-filters/README.md

 A quick tool for generating Gmail filters from YAML rules.

+Interested in helping?
+See [CONTRIBUTING.md](CONTRIBUTING.md) for a few guidelines.

 ## Getting Started

 By default, the command line script will generate XML to stdout, which